mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > of the device so that the user can examine it.

 > **Recommendation:** Provide a key transparency mechanism for the
-> Authentication Service to allow public verification of the credentials
+> AS to allow public verification of the credentials
 > authenticated by this service.

 While the ways to handle MLS credentials are not defined by the protocol or the